 Period: 1970s – Mid-Century Modern.

-Luigi Pellegrin was born in Courcelette, France and died in Rome, Italy in 2001.
+Luigi Pellegrin was born in Courcelette, France in 1925 and died in Rome, Italy in 2001.

-He designed this lamp in 1974 during the works of construction of the Foggia library in the Apulia (Puglia) region of southern Italy together with Leonardo Fiori.
+He designed this lamp, model D804 in 1974 (some source say 1972), during the works of construction of the Foggia library in the Apulia (Puglia) region of southern Italy together with Leonardo Fiori.
 He also designed all the furniture and other lamps for the renewed library.
 Luigi Pellegrin is among the greatest exponents of organic architecture.

 Luigi Pellegrin is internationally most famous for the seating he designed for the Italian company MIM (Mobili Italiani Moderni – Italian Modern Furniture), where the young Luigi was mentored by the famous Ico Parisi who founded the MIM company.